Yangshuo Guangxi, China Travel Guide

 Electric golf carts are common for short distances, especially around tourist areas and piers.

-Yangshuo offers unique transportation methods that also function as attractions.
+Yangshuo offers unique transportation methods that also work as attractions.

-Yangshuo’s natural terrain, lack of consistent sidewalks, and older infrastructure limit accessibility.
+Yangshuo’s natural terrain, lack of consistent sidewalks, and from an earlier time infrastructure limit accessibility.

 Some newer, larger hotels may offer better accessibility features.
 The region poses challenges for those with mobility impairments.